VTK

-The Visualization Toolkit (VTK) is an open-source software system for 3D computer graphics, image processing and scientific visualization.
+The Visualization Toolkit (VTK) is a free software system for 3D computer graphics, image processing and scientific visualization.

-VTK is distributed under the OSI-approved BSD 3-clause License.
+VTK is distributed under the GNU-approved and FSF-approved BSD 3-clause License.

 Functionality

 VTK consists of a C++ class library and several interpreted interface layers including Tcl/Tk, Java, and Python.
 The toolkit is created and supported by the Kitware team.
 VTK supports a various visualization algorithms including: scalar, vector, tensor, texture, and volumetric methods; and advanced modeling techniques such as: implicit modeling, polygon reduction, mesh smoothing, cutting, contouring, and Delaunay triangulation.
 VTK has an information visualization framework, has a suite of 3D interaction widgets, supports parallel processing, and integrates with various databases and GUI toolkits such as Qt and Tk.
 VTK is cross-platform and runs on Linux, Windows, Mac and Unix platforms.
 The core of VTK is implemented as a C++ toolkit, requiring users to build applications by combining various objects into an application.
 The system also supports automated wrapping of the C++ core into Python, Java and Tcl, so that VTK applications may also be written using these programming languages.